-Overall employment was up compared to Q1 2021 while the number of absences from work during the reference week decreased.
-This resulted in the number of employed persons who were at work during the reference week increasing by 21.7% (+416,600) over the year.
+Because employment was up over the year and the number of absences from work fell over the year, the number of employed persons at work in the reference week increased by 27.5% (+458,600) over the year

-The Monthly Unemployment release published on 05 May 2022 includes the latest monthly unemployment rates and monthly unemployment volumes up to April 2022; please see the Monthly Unemployment release for more information.
+The Monthly Unemployment release published on 01 September 2021 includes the latest standard and COVID-19 Adjusted Measures of Unemployment for all months up to August 2021.
+Please see the Monthly Unemployment release for more information.

-This is an audio file with a 33-second quote from CSO Statistician with the Labour Market Division, Sam Scriven, about the Labour Force Survey Quarter 1 2022 release.
+This is an audio file with a 27-second quote from CSO statistician with the Labour Market Division, Jim Dalton, about the Labour Force Survey Quarter 2 2021 release.
 Media outlets have permission to use the clip as long as they credit the CSO.